 Portable Outdoor LED Camping Lantern – Collapsible: I admit to owning a number of these collapsible lanterns.
 They use 30 different LEDS and are powered by AA batteries, including rechargeables.
 Instead of a switch, you turn these lanterns on by extending the lantern from its collapsed condition.
 There are many different brands available but I have not found much difference between them.
 Shop by price.
 For more, choices, click here.

 The SURVIVAL MEDICINE Handbook: Third Edition: I went back and forth considering a book on survival medicine or a book on essential oils.
 Dr. Joe Alton’s book won.
 This is the definitive source of medical information for all Prepper’s and is my go-to bible not only for emergency medicine but for day to day ailments as well.

 Kershaw OSO Sweet Pocket Knife: A decent pocket knife made it to the list.
 We use ours almost daily and I cannot imagine getting by without a knife.
-This is our favorite; currently priced at $18.
+This is our favorite.

 12 Responses to “How to Be a Prepper In 22 Words”

 ‘Marshal Law’ SHOULD have been spelled ‘Martial Law’, but the idea she was conveying is the same…Martial Law is living under military/government control with strict rules about where you can go and when you must remain at home (curfew).
 Yes, it IS possible.
 Remember Boston and the pressure-cooker bombers?
 Granted, that was a short-term scenario, but I can foresee other circumstances/disasters where it’d last a LOT longer.